 In 1995, the Corporation paid a quarterly retainer of \$3,000 to each member of the Board of Directors who was not an employee of the Corporation or its subsidiaries.
 All members of the Board received a fee of \$800 and reimbursement for transportation expenses for each Board meeting attended and \$700 for each committee meeting attended.
+As chairman of the Joint Audit Committee which involves numerous other meetings with the external and internal auditors and evaluation of operations, procedures and controls, Mr. Shea is paid an additional \$2,000 per month.

-The Corporation has a Directors' Retirement Plan for non-employee Directors of the Corporation and the Bank who are not covered by the Corporation's Employees' Retirement Plan.
+The Corporation has a Directors' Retirement Plan for non-employee Directors of the Corporation and the Bank who are not covered by the Corporation's employees' retirement programs.
 Following retirement from the Board after at least 10 years of service, the retired Director or his or her beneficiary will be entitled to receive monthly payments for a 10 year period at an annual rate equal to one-half of the annual retainer fee in effect at the time of the Director's retirement.